JesusASmx/Popularity-Prediction-in-Anime-with-Deep-Learning/README.md

 The outputs to plot the learning curves are stored inside ```./YourFolder/Final Results/<EXPERIMENT NAME>/```. reporte_full.csv contains the metrics of the experiment (e.g. MSE and correlation coeficients), while train_val_loss.json contains the train-validation loss for each epoch of the experiment in the follow list format: ```list[i] == [train loss in epoch i, validation loss in epoch i]```.
 From this, it is possible to reconstruct the learning curves by running ```lcurves.ipynb``` (in our case, not available in the ubuntu server).

-IMPORTANT NOTE: When the ```.ipynb``` files share name with a ```.py``` files, they are the same script but in the Jupyter Notebook format to allow better readability.
-If you have access to a powerfull GPU supporting JNB, feel free to run the experiments from these files instead.
+IMPORTANT NOTE: When the ```.ipynb``` files share name with a ```.py``` files, they are the same script but in the Jupyter Notebook format.
+If you have access to a powerfull GPU supporting JNB, feel free to try running the experiments from these files instead.

 ### Hardware Specifications